 Accurate marketing data is foundational in all of this.
-And an effective attribution solution is essential.
+And an effective attribution tool is essential.

-But, without an attribution solution that clearly shows you how each of the channels in your marketing mix – and the varying campaigns within those channels – is working to acquire customers, it’s likely you’ll be left spreading your budget across multiple channels and individual campaigns.
+But, without an attribution solution that clearly shows you how each of the channels in your marketing mix – and the varying campaigns within those channels – is working towards customer acquisition, it’s likely you’ll be left spreading your budget across multiple channels and individual campaigns.